pivotal/kubernetes-image-mapper/README.md

 short delay (currently one minute).

 If an `imagemap` is updated and this results in the `imagemap` being rejected, the original `imagemap` is undeployed.

-## **Webhook Unimplemented**

-The webhook is currently not implemented.
-Current status:

-* The webhook from an earlier spike is available [here](https://github.com/pivotal/image-relocation/pull/37).
-* The code is easy to integrate.
-See [draft PR 14](https://github.com/pivotal/kubernetes-image-mapper/pull/14).
-* The problem is configuring the webhook as the current configuration was generated using kubebuilder, is complex, and uses kustomize.

-See [issue 3](https://github.com/pivotal/kubernetes-image-mapper/issues/3) for more detail.

 ## Usage